Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/salmoncount/README.md

 WEIGHTS=/app/config/<salmoncount_weights>.engine

 # Drop bounding boxes (optional flag)
-# DROP_BOUNDING_BOXES: Set to "--drop-bbox" to remove top-view bounding boxes, or leave it empty to disable this option.
+# FLAGS: Set to "--drop-bbox" to remove top-view bounding boxes, or leave it empty to disable this option.
 FLAGS=--drop-bbox
 ```